top of page

 Biography

-Recognised as one of the most promising voices on the European jazz scene, Carlo Muscat's reputation as a saxophonist, composer, and bandleader has flourished through collaborations with numerous outstanding European musicians.
-His sixth album, Hymns, received critical acclaim, with a four-star rating from Downbeat Magazine and a spot on their list of Best Albums of 2023.
-This acknowledgement signaled his development as an artist and his emerging role in contemporary jazz.
-The eminent pianist Leo Genovese remarks, "Carlo's sound and compositions are outstanding, and the interplay between him and the ensemble shows a very deep communication with the tradition of improvising music."
+Carlo Muscat is recognized as one of the most promising voices on the European jazz scene, establishing himself as a saxophonist, composer, and bandleader through collaborations with outstanding musicians across the continent.
+His sixth album, Hymns, received critical acclaim, earning a four-star rating from Downbeat Magazine and a place on their Best Albums of 2023 list.
+This recognition marked a defining moment in his artistic development and his emergence as a distinct presence in contemporary jazz.
+Pianist Leo Genovese notes, "Carlo's sound and compositions are outstanding, and the interplay between him and the ensemble shows a very deep communication with the tradition of improvising music."

-His seventh album, The Body Is Only Light, is set to be released in October 2024 on the American label Ears & Eyes Records.
-Recorded in Kyiv on Sunday 24th March 2024, it features a powerful Ukrainian rhythm section with bassist Kostiantyn Ionenko and drummer Dmytro Lytvynenko playing Muscat's compositions.
-Experiencing the first days of the Russian invasion in the capital city, and everything else that followed over the subsequent two years, presented an opportunity to capture and portray an essence of freedom, strength, grief, determination, outrage, love, hope, and more.
+His seventh album, The Body Is Only Light, was released in October 2024 on the American label ears&eyes Records.
+Recorded in Kyiv on Sunday 24th March 2024, it features a dynamic Ukrainian rhythm section with bassist Kostiantyn Ionenko and drummer Dmytro Lytvynenko interpreting Muscat's compositions.
+The album reflects the emotional weight of his experiences in Ukraine, a country he had been deeply connected to since before the Russian invasion.
+The music captures an essence of freedom, strength, grief, determination, outrage, love, and hope.

-In September of 2020, amidst the turmoil of the COVID-19 pandemic, Muscat returned to Kyiv to record Wool, his fourth album as a leader and the first with a Kyiv-based quartet.
-Featuring pianist Yuriy Seredin, bassist Kostiantyn Ionenko, and drummer Oleg Markov, the group recorded a series of Muscat's compositions.
-Given the restrictions due to the pandemic and the subsequent Russian invasion in 2022, the quartet was finally able to present the album at the 2023 Malta Jazz Festival, sharing the stage with some of the most renowned names in contemporary jazz.
+Amidst the COVID-19 pandemic, Muscat returned to Kyiv in 2020 to record Wool, his fourth album as a leader and his first with a Ukrainian quartet.
+Featuring pianist Yuriy Seredin, bassist Kostiantyn Ionenko, and drummer Oleg Markov, the album was finally presented live at the 2023 Malta Jazz Festival, after delays caused by both the pandemic and the war.
+Sharing the stage with some of the most renowned contemporary jazz musicians, the quartet delivered a powerful performance that cemented Muscat’s reputation as a fearless and inventive artist.

 Biography